Gervonta Davis: Davis vs. Fonseca

 According to TMZ Sports in early July 2017, it was reported that Davis would feature in the co-main event of Floyd Mayweather Jr. vs. Conor McGregor on August 26, 2017, at the T-Mobile Arena in Paradise, Nevada.
 On July 29, The Ring magazine reported that Davis would likely defend his IBF title against former WBO champion Román Martínez, whose last fight was a KO loss to Vasyl Lomachenko in June 2016.
 On August 10, Ringtv reported that Davis would instead fight unbeaten prospect Francisco Fonseca (19–0–1, 13 KOs), who at the time was ranked number 7 by the IBF.
-According to some sources, the potential fight with Martínez was dropped due to notice and Martínez would not have had enough time to make the 130-pound limit.
+According to some sources, the potential fight with Martínez was dropped due to it being short notice and Martínez would not have had enough time to make the 130-pound limit.
 Prior to the fight being announced, the IBF had ordered Fonseca to fight their number 3 ranked Billy Dib (42–4, 24 KOs) in a final eliminator, as they were the two highest ranked available.
 At the weigh in, Fonseca came in at the 130-pound limit.
 Davis showed up an hour late and came in at 132 pounds, 2 pounds over the weight limit.
-Davis declined to weigh in after two hours, forcing the IBF to strip him of the title.
+Davis declined to weigh in after two hours, thus he was stripped of the IBF title.
 The title was declared vacant, but the title would be still up for grabs if Fonseca secured victory.
 In what was billed as an easy fight for Davis, he won the fight via KO in round eight, with the ending being controversial.
 The final punch appeared to be an illegal punch to the back of the head to Fonseca and referee Russell Mora counted him out 39 seconds into the round.
 After the fight, Davis mocked Fonseca.
 Fonseca appeared hurt before the knockout blow, which Davis, who was being booed by the crowd, explained to Jim Gray of Showtime in the post fight interview, "I actually caught him with a body shot before that and he was hurt.
 So he took advantage of me hitting him in the back of his head and went down."
 With the win, Davis scored his tenth-straight KO victory.
 Due to Davis winning the fight, the IBF title remained vacant.
 For the fight, Davis earned a purse of $600,000 compared to the amount $35,000 that Fonseca received.